 determining the right treatment for you can seem daunting. we get it. that’s why we create a personalized plan after your fertility assessment with a physician. our mate fertility quiz is coming soon! that will help you figure out what treatment plan best fits your needs.

-mate takes a personal, customized approach to fertility. at your mate advisor session, we’ll pair you with a doctor who will perform your fertility assessment and do the appropriate diagnostic testing. the price of the assessment depends on what testing we need to do on you and your partner. if mate fertility is right for you, we’ll book an in clinic fertility assessment with a mate physician who will create a personal path moving forward.
+mate takes a personal, customized approach to fertility. after your free virtual advisor session, we’ll pair you with a doctor who will perform your fertility assessment and do the appropriate diagnostic testing. the price of the assessment depends on what testing we need to do on you and your partner. if mate fertility is right for you, we’ll create a personal path moving forward.

 your first conversation will be with a mate fertility advisor, and it’s completely free. this will be a scheduled call with a trained fertility advisor. this consult usually lasts about 15 minutes and it’s a chance for you to learn a little bit more about what mate fertility offers and for us to learn whether it makes sense to connect with a physician. the advisor will want to know a bit about your medical history and understand what challenges you’ve been experiencing on your fertility journey. if it makes sense, our advisor will book an in-person office visit for you or direct you to other resources.

 a fertility assessment is the best indicator to know whether you are infertile or may need assistance starting a family. a fertility assessment will be able to show what, if any, underlying issues are causing infertility. a fertility assessment is also the best indication of one’s likelihood of becoming pregnant. if you are just curious about your fertility levels or have been struggling to conceive, we also encourage you to take a fertility assessment.